Meet Our Musicians

 Nikhil Bartolomeo, clarinet

 Nikhil Bartolomeo is a clarinetist, conductor, educator, technician, and woodwind doubler based in NYC.
 Engaging his diverse areas of interest, Nikhil enjoys exploring the intersection between jazz, classical music, and new music.
-Nikhil currently holds the position of second clarinet with the Schenectady-Saratoga Symphony Orchestra, and regularly performs with Albany Symphony, the American Modern Ensemble, Orchestra of St. Luke’s, Hudson Festival Orchestra, Long Island Concert Orchestra, and the Little Opera Theatre of NY.
-He can be heard on Bradley Ellingboe’s StarSong playing clarinet, on Eric Schorr’s New York Pretending to Be Paris playing multiple clarinets and saxophones, and has recorded on numerous forthcoming releases by Albany Symphony.
-A founding member and Co-Director of Voyager Reed Quintet, Nikhil has functioned as the in-house arranger for the ensemble, bringing several new works to the reed quintet medium.
-Recently, Nikhil was appointed music director for the Lehigh Valley Chamber Orchestra’s 2024-25 season.
-Nikhil is currently a Doctoral candidate in clarinet performance at Stony Brook University.
+Nikhil currently holds the position of second clarinet with the Schenectady-Saratoga Symphony Orchestra, and regularly performs with Albany Symphony, Albany Pro Musica, the American Modern Ensemble, Orchestra of St. Luke’s, Hudson Festival Orchestra, New Brunswick Chamber Orchestra, Long Island Concert Orchestra, and the Little Opera Theatre of NY.
+He can be heard on Bradley Ellingboe’s StarSong playing clarinet, on Eric Schorr’s New York Pretending to Be Paris playing multiple clarinets and saxophones, and has also recorded on numerous forthcoming releases by Albany Symphony.
+A founding member and Co-Director of Voyager Reed Quintet, Nikhil has served as the in-house arranger for the ensemble, bringing several new works to the reed quintet medium.
+Recently, Nikhil was appointed music director and principal conductor for the Lehigh Valley Chamber Orchestra.
+Nikhil completed his doctorate in clarinet performance at Stony Brook University in the spring of 2025 and holds additional degrees from Ithaca College and Boston Conservatory at Berklee.

 Jarod Apple, saxophone

-Jarod Apple is a NYC-based saxophonist and educator with a passion for contemporary playing and expanding the saxophones role in classical music.
+Jarod Apple is a New England-based saxophonist, doubler and educator with a passion for contemporary playing and expanding the saxophones role in classical music.
 As a performer, Jarod has been featured with various orchestras, wind ensembles, jazz orchestras and chamber ensembles, as well as a solo performer across the country, having had the opportunity to play with Bergen Philharmonic, North/South Consonance Orchestra, Jazz at Lincoln Center, Dizzy’s Jazz Club, the Navy Saxophone Symposium and NASA regional and national conferences.
 Jarod is a co-founder and saxophonist of Voyager Reeds, a Brooklyn-based Reed Quintet hailed for its eclectic musical styles and virtuosity.
 Recently, Jarod was named a 2023 Performance Fellow at the Cortona Sessions for New Music in Cortona, Italy.
 He also was named a Finalist in the London Classical Music Competition.
 In 2022, Jarod shared the stage with Dr. Paul Cohen the soprano saxophone soloist for the world premier saxophone orchestra arrangement of William Lathams Concerto Grosso for Soprano Sax Alto Sax and Orchestra.
 Jarod was featured on the 2021 album Wall, the debut album of award-winning, NYC-based pianist, Dabin Ryu.
 In 2017, Jarod was the grand prize winner of the Arkansas Tech Concerto Competition - winning the opportunity to perform Libby Larson’s Holy Roller with the American Prize-winning ATU Wind Ensemble.
+Jarod is a Doctoral Candidate in Classical Saxophone at Rutgers University - studying under Dr. Paul Cohen and acting as the Teaching Assistant for the Saxophone Studio and Director of the Rutgers Saxophone Ensemble.
+Jarod holds a Master of Music Degree in Classical Saxophone from the Manhattan School of Music and a Bachelor of Music Education from Arkansas Tech University, studying both saxophone (under the tutelage of Ken Futterer) and voice (under the tutelage of Jon Clements).
+Jarod is a Silverstein Works NextGen Artist and exclusively plays Silverstein Works ligatures.

 Miguel Posadas, bassoon

-Miguel Posadas, a native of Austin, TX, is an active freelance bassoonist and educator based out of Long Island, NY.
+Miguel Posadas, a native of Austin, TX, is an active freelance bassoonist and educator based in Long Island, NY, although his travels have taken him all over the southeast United States.
+Not only is Miguel dedicated to his teaching and playing, but to also promoting diversity in the freelance scene and the music he performs.
 A versatile musician, Miguel has experience playing orchestral, chamber, and solo music.
-He has performed with the New Amsterdam Opera company, Baton Rouge Symphony, and Athens Master Chorale, amongst others.
-As a chamber musician, Miguel is a founding member of Voyager Reeds, a Brooklyn-based Reed Quintet which strives to perform music from all genres.
-Miguel was also a founding member of The Highland Trio, comprised of colleagues from Louisiana State University.
+Recently, Miguel earned a position on Rock Hill Symphony’s sub list.
+He has also performed with the New Amsterdam Opera company, Baton Rouge Symphony, Athens Master Chorale, amongst others.
+Miguel was also a founding member of The Highland Trio, made up of himself and Louisiana State University flute and clarinet colleagues.
 In 2016, they competed at the 2nd annual New Orleans Chamber Music Festival and placed second, winning an opportunity to work with The Imani Winds.
-Miguel has won many awards including the Osborne Fellowship, an award intended to support students who are deemed to be underrepresented in their respective disciplines.
-As a person of color, Miguel is an advocate for increasing diversity in the classical music world.
-Miguel is currently pursuing his Doctor of Musical Arts at Stony Brook University under the tutelage of Dr. Gina Cuffari.
+Miguel has won many awards including being the recipient of the Osborne Fellowship, an award intended to support students who are deemed to be underrepresented in their respective disciplines.
+As a person of color, Miguel is an advocate of increasing diversity in the classical music world.
+Miguel completed his Doctor of Musical Arts at Stony Brook University under the tutelage of Dr. Gina Cuffari.
 Miguel holds a Master in Music from the University of Georgia and a Bachelor in Music Education from Louisiana State University.
 His primary teachers include Frank Morelli, Amy Pollard, and Darrel Hale.

 Timothy Hanley, bass clarinet